GarrettBeatty/Video-Classification-with-SIFT/README.md

-# Violence Detection using HOG
+# Video Classification using SIFT

 This program uses the SIFT algorithm to classify videos.